LightBurnSoftware/Documentation/MenuCommands.md

 ### Grid / Array
 Click on "Grid / Array" to create an array or grid of objects in the workspace.
 A window will open allowing you to enter the parameters for the array or grid.
 ### Circular Array
+Click on "Circular Array" to create an array or grid of objects in a circle in the workspace.
+A window will open allowing you to enter the parameters for the array.
 [Return to top](#MenuCommands)

 ----------------------------------